EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl/ssl.md

 Number of RSA sign operations offloaded to the cryptography card.

 <b>DH key exchanges offloaded (DHkxOf)</b>
-Number of DH key exchanges offloaded to the cryptography card.d
+Number of DH key exchanges offloaded to the cryptography card.

 <b>RC4 encryptions offloaded (RC4EnOf)</b>
 Number of RC4 encryptions offloaded to the cryptography card.